MaikoCode/audiolingu-oss/README.md

 - Better Auth for Google OAuth and magic link authentication
 - Resend for transactional emails and daily episode notifications
 - Upstash Redis for rate limiting on magic links
+- Vapi for real-time voice AI assistant and conversational practice

 ## 📦 Installation & Usage